quality-liquid/cupid_code/Documentation/final_report.md

 We felt this sprint was a success, but it was challenging to get the high and low level design documents done in time.
 With so many ideas, and possible features, it was hard to narrow down what we wanted to do.
-If we were, to do this sprint again, we would want to make sure we had a clear idea of who was responsible for what and when it was due.
+If we were to do this sprint again, we would want to make sure we had a clear idea of who was responsible for what and when it was due.
 Also making sure that every team member was going to be around for the duration of the project.
 If we took these precautions, the project would have gone smoother.